Jalairs: Etymology

 Yury Zuev proposed that the term Jalair (~ Yyalair) could be the Mongolian version of the Turkic name for the dynastic tribe of the Uyghur Khaganate (758-843): Yaglakar clan ~ yağla er ('anointed sovereign', Turkic ya:ğ il).
 Yaglakar (Ch. 藥羅葛/药罗葛 Yaoluoge) of the Tiele-Uyghur Toquz Oghuz confederacy.

+Some scholars hypothesise that the Jalairs were related to the Xiongnu Empire based in Mongolia (209 BC – 93 AD) and Mongolian speakers.